 For those providing care for a senior loved one with dementia, the need to focus on positives can be much more vital to overall wellbeing.
 Family caregivers who participated in a recent 5-week study in which the effectiveness of these coping skills were examined reported a reduction in depression scores of 16%, and a decrease in anxiety of 14%.

 Along with the strategies above, it’s crucial for family caregivers to avoid isolating themselves and attempting to manage their caregiving duties alone, which can very quickly lead to caregiver burnout along with other serious health risks.
-Working with a professional in-home care agency, like CareWorks Health Services, is the perfect strategy to obtaining a healthier life balance –for family caregivers as well as the older adults in their care.
+Working with a professional in-home care agency, like CareWorks Health Services, the in home care Newport Beach, CA leader, is the perfect strategy to obtaining a healthier life balance –for family caregivers as well as the older adults in their care.

 Life is stressful; however, we are able to help!
 Contact CareWorks Health Services, the senior care leaders, for trusted home care services that allow you a chance to concentrate on self-care and high-quality time with those you love.
 Give us a call today at (949) 859-4700 and let us know how we can help meet your senior loved one’s needs.